-- Day before fill a small bowl with water and stick it in a freezer.
+- The day before the big play, fill a small bowl with water and stick it in a freezer.

-Our water happened to be blue because we were experimenting with sprinkles.
+Our water happens to be blue because we were experimenting with sprinkles.
 Did you know that blue sprinkles added to a cup of water turn the water bright blue?
-Imagine what it does to the lining of stomach.
-Potent stuff that is indeed.
-My kids were sad when I told them I consider it too poisonous to be ingested, but I let them play with it.
-(And by the way, the fact that my nails happened to be blue is pure coincidence!)
+Imagine what it does to the lining of the stomach.
+Potent stuff indeed!
+My kids haven’t been allowed to eat anything with commercial sprinkles since 2015, but I buy them for experiments.
+(And by the way, the fact that my nail polish happened to be blue is pure coincidence!)

-- Place your chunk of ice on a tray or on a large plate and add potato flakes.
+- Place your chunk of ice on a tray or large plate and add potato flakes.

 - Add sprinkles generously

-- You are all done.
-Go get a cup of tea, while kids play.
+- You’re all done.
+Go get a cup of tea, and let the kids play!

-Oh wait!
-If you are interested, here are some other amazing Arctic Resources:
+If you’re interested, here are some other amazing Arctic Resources:

-- Looking for Arctic crafts?
-Here you can find 20 Arctic Animals Crafts for Kids from I Heart Crafty Things.
+20 Arctic Animals Crafts for Kids / I Heart Crafty Things

-- Free Awesome Arctic Animals packet from Preschool Powol Packets,
+Free Awesome Arctic Animals packet / Preschool Powol Packets

-- Arctic Animals maze pack from Year Round Homeschooling and
+Arctic Animals maze pack / Year-Round Homeschooling and

 Winter Reading and Spelling Activity Bundle / All About Learning Press